doc-duncan/knowledge/general/protocol-buffers.md

 ...
 ```

 Now that the boilerplate is out of the way we can add some structured data to our file.
 We will add a `User` definition as a `message` to our `.proto` file. `message` is the type used by the protocol to describe a logical grouping of data.
 Within a given `message` we define `fields`, similar to a JSON object.
-Each `field` is assigned a number, which serves as an identifier, and **not** and actual value, for that field.
+Each `field` is assigned a number, which serves as an identifier, and **not** an actual value, for that field.
 These identifiers are used by the protocol for encoding and decoding the data.

 ```protobuf
 ...